Aesop may have been onto something with “slow and steady wins the race,” but, evidently, he had yet to be introduced to cloud computing.

 How on earth does this work?
 Keep on reading to find out.
 You’ve now entered the world of cloud computing…

-Talk about a nebulous term, the cloud is essentially the internet, or more specifically, it is where software and services are stored and run on the internet.
+As nebulous a term as it is, the cloud is essentially an internet based technology, where software and services are stored and run on the internet.
 Cloud computing is the on-demand availability of computer system resources, especially data storage and computing power, that does not need direct active management by a user.

 The term is generally used to describe data centers available to multiple users over the Internet.
 These infrastructures can be used via programs installed on the accessing devices (clients) or web browsers.